 }

-Key feature: each recipient address must be verified through ONCHAINID (ERC-734/735) — on-chain identity with attached claims (KYC passed, accredited investor, resident of permitted jurisdiction).
+Each recipient address must be verified via ONCHAINID (ERC-734/735)—an on-chain identity with attached claims (KYC passed, accredited investor, resident of permitted jurisdiction).

 contract IdentityRegistry {